hasham7861/hasham-portfolio-v2/README.md

 # How to host the website

-1. Must have npm installed on system
+1. Must have npm installed on system.

+### Type the following commands inside of terminal of root directory.
-3. Type the following in CLI `npm install` in the root directory to install dependences
+3. Type `npm install` to install dependences.
-4. To run the project.
-Type `npm start` in root directory
+4. Type `npm start` to start the app.